 Volunteer In Tanzania

-Many travelers believe that Tanzania is the crown jewel of East Africa.
 The deep wilderness invites you to explore, and you can visit with an abundance of wildlife in its natural habitat.
 When you aren’t teaching, you can climb Mount Kilimanjaro, and if you are in-country at just the right time, you could be one of the lucky few to witness the Great Migration.
-Those with an interest in the weird and wonderful habits of chimpanzees can see them up-close in forests surrounding Lake Tanganyika.
+Those with an interest in the weird and wonderful habits of chimpanzees can see them up close in forests surrounding Lake Tanganyika.

 Tanzania’s eastern border is marked by large clean beaches from which you can plunge into the warm Indian Ocean.
 A short distance away, you will discover Zanzibar Island.
 Both offer easy access to water-based activities like scuba and snorkeling, and the waters around Tanzania and Zanzibar include large marine parks.
 This is one of the few places in the world where you can see such a variety of fish, corals, and other sea creatures, so it draws marine biologists from around the globe.

 The Tanzanian economy is heavily dependent on tourism, which means the best jobs go to residents who can speak English.
 When you volunteer in Tanzania, you are ensuring that your students have lifelong employment opportunities.
-Immerse yourself in the daily lives, culture, and customs of this vibrant nation while you contribute your expertise to support the needs of underprivileged children.
+Immerse yourself in the daily lives, culture, and customs of this vibrant nation while you contribute your expertise to support the needs of local children.

 Volunteers who prefer hands-on activities related to building and renovating critical infrastructure may prefer Projects Abroad’s Building Volunteer Work in Tanzania program.
-This project is focused on creating safe, cheerful classrooms and schools, so that students in the rural Maasai village have a comfortable place to learn.
+This project is focused on creating safe, cheerful classrooms and schools so that students in the rural Maasai village have a comfortable place to learn.
 With this program, you will live and work alongside members of the community, giving you ample opportunity to build relationships that will last a lifetime.

 Volunteer In Zambia

-There are endless opportunities to make memories in Zambia, but the sight you simply can’t miss is the amazing Victoria Falls.
 Locally, the Falls are referred to as “Mosi-Oa-Tunya”, which translates to “the smoke that thunders”.
 More than 38,000 cubic feet of water cascades an astonishing 355 feet every second.
 When the water is low, you can swim in the Devil’s Pool at the edge of the Falls, and there are opportunities to explore the region by helicopter, on foot, and by boat.

 Zambia has an abundance of rivers and waterways snaking throughout the region.
 This ensures lush vegetation and extraordinary diversity in wildlife.
 You can float over the pristine valleys by balloon or travel through by horse or elephant to see birds, reptiles, and mammals going about the daily business of living.
 The area is known for its leopard population.
 Though these animals are masters of stealth, many visitors are able to catch a glimpse.

 While there are some government-funded schools in Zambia, resources are limited.
-This presents a problem, because the population is growing rapidly.
+This presents a problem because the population is growing rapidly.
 In response, families have come together to create informal community schools to fill the gap.
 Unfortunately, these learning centers simply don’t have the staff, supplies, and expertise necessary to meet students’ educational needs.
 Volunteers are crucial for creating an education system that works, and they have contributed to everything from building schools and teaching lessons to training local teachers.

-IVHQ has a strong presence in Zambia, with programs focused on Rural Teaching and Construction and Renovation.
+IVHQ has a strong presence in Zambia, with programs focused on Teaching and Construction and Renovation.
 Both are designed to transform learning in the communities surrounding the southwestern city of Livingstone.
 This is accomplished through direct teaching, lesson planning, and hands-on building of schools and other structures that are important to residents’ health and well-being.

 GoEco’s Livingstone Community Teaching offers similar services, with a few additional options.
 You can choose to work with children, adults, or seniors to promote literacy, nurture creativity, and share lifesaving medical information.
 Livingstone is just a few kilometers away from the border of Zimbabwe where the extraordinary Victoria Falls is located, so you can spend your weekends exploring the area with your new friends.